FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs.md

 Sweet, very chocolaty, very smooth, no harsh bitterness, very mild acidity (again dried fruit like when combined with the sweetness)

 Bypass brew recipe that I am starting to fall back on more and more.
 Very difficult to mess up and get harsh notes from.

+Tasting Notes on 2-26-2021:
+Super smooth, medium body, super chocolaty, sweet, very tasty

+I'm still using a flat bottom filter in my V60 right now, but I coarsened up the grind a little bit.
+Idk why but the drawdown is really slow and I'm getting ~10 minute drawdown times, but for some reason it still tastes great.

+Roast Date 2-27-2021:
+250 grams to 211.5 grams (15.4% roast lost)
+No recorded roast time, roasted beyond second crack for a dark roast (trying to chase chocolate notes).

 Ethiopian Yirgacheffe

 Bought from smoking beans on Amazon.